Practising-WebDev/SDofAnArray/README.md

 # SDofAnArray
-Created a webpage to calculate Standard Deviation of any number of digits using html, CSS, Javascript.
+Created a webpage to calculate Standard Deviation of any Number of digits using html, CSS, Javascript.